warddalston/streaming-data-pipeline/spark-hello-world/README.md

 Open up `HelloWorldStreamingApp.scala`.
 Run it just like you did the Batch App above.

-How often is data printed out?
-Where is the data coming from?
+How often is data printed out? -> Every 5 seconds Where is the data coming from? -> A local file
-Why do we run locally?
+Why do we run locally? -> To make sure that our transformations are working before we invest the time/money to run this on a cluster.

 ## Challenge 4: Implement Word Count in the WordCountStreamingApp Structured Streaming app